mayomeepo/mayomeepo/README.md

 - 👀 I’m interested in tech and data analysis
 - 🌱 I’m currently learning UI/UX
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me https://wa.me/message/6QJDDX5ZQN6HB1
+- 📫 How to reach me
-- 😄 Pronouns:
 - ⚡ Fun fact: ...

 <!---